 “I started the Final Straw campaign with the aim of encouraging individuals to refuse plastic straws when offered and businesses to join us and commit to not provide any other straws other than paper ones.
 Using this as an entry level on the road to raising awareness of the issue of single use plastic pollution to the general public, I feel excited and enthusiastic about encouraging behaviour change in a wider group of people than my fellow environment embracing counterparts.”

 Final Straw Cornwall was launched in the summer of 2017.
 Pat explains her passion for the cause and the sense of responsibility she feels:

 “I founded the Final Straw to try and raise awareness of the catastrophic damage we are doing to our oceans from our casual consumption of single use plastics.
 I feel I have a responsibility to my children and grandchildren to do something about it.”

 Pat is acutely aware that it is her generation that has created most of the 88 billion tonnes of plastic produced since 1948 and still existing on the Earth today.
-The mission is simple, make Cornwall plastic straw free.
-To do that, Pat and her dedicated team of volunteers manage and fuel the campaign with pure passion and the aim to engage with local businesses across the hospitality and tourist sector to give up plastic straws.
+The mission is simple, make Cornwall single us plastic free.
+To do that, Pat and the team fuel the campaign with pure passion and the aim to engage with local businesses across the hospitality and tourist sector.